Multiflavor Mott insulators in quantum materials and ultracold atoms: SU( ) and Sp( ) magnetism with ultra-cold fermions

-As a concrete example, below we review the simplest case of large-spin quantum magnetism of 4-component fermions, i.e., spin-${3}/{2}$ fermions.
-An exact and generic symmetry of Sp(4), or, isomorphically SO(5), was proved in spin-${3}/{2}$ fermion systems (e.g. $^{132}$Cs, $^9$Be, $^{135}$Ba, $^{137}$Ba, $^{201}$Hg).
-Such a high symmetry without fine-tuning is rare, providing a unified view to understand quantum magnetism in different tensor channels, Cooper pairing, and density wave orders \cite{wu2003,wu2006}.
-Under fining tuning, the Sp(4) symmetry can be augmented to SU(4).
-The generic Sp(4) symmetry plays the role of the SU(2) symmetry in spin-${1}/{2}$ systems.
-They are characterized by strong quantum fluctuations brought by Sp(4) and SU(4).
-We also review the ``baryon-like" physics in quantum magnetism.
-In quantum chromodynamics (QCD), quarks with three components $R$, $G$, and $B$ form the fundamental representation of the SU(3) group.
-Three quarks of all the $R$, $G$, $B$ components form a color singlet, a baryon, while, two quarks cannot form a color singlet.
-Similarly, here the SU($N$) fermion systems are characterized by the $N$-fermion correlations.
-The consequential muli-fermion clustering instability was studied that $N$ fermions form an SU($N$) singlet \cite{wu2005,rapp2007,lecheminant2008}.
-Similarly, in an SU($N$) quantum magnet, quantum spin fluctuations are dominated by multi-site correlations, whose physics is beyond the two-site one of the SU(2) magnets which are often studied condensed matter systems.
-It is exciting that in spite of the huge difference of energy scales, the large-spin cold fermions can also exhibit similar physics to that in QCD \cite{bossche2000,mishra2002,chen2005,xu2008}.
+We also review the ``baryon-like" quantum magnetism.
+In quantum chromodynamics (QCD), quarks form the fundamental representation of the SU(3) group.
+Three quarks of all the $R$, $G$, $B$ components form a baryon, a color singlet, while, two quarks cannot form a color singlet.
+Similarly, the SU($N$) fermion systems are characterized by the $N$-fermion correlations, which leads to the muli-fermion SU($N$) singlet clustering ordering \cite{wu2005a,rapp2007,lecheminant2008}.
+Similarly, the physics of an SU($N$) quantum magnet can also be beyond the SU(2) case which is often studied condensed matter systems.
+In spite of the huge difference of energy scales, the large-spin cold fermions could exhibit similar physics to that in QCD \cite{bossche2000,mishra2002,chen2005,xu2008}.

-\subsection{The spin-${3}/{2}$ Hubbard model -- the generic Sp(4) symmetry}
+\subsection{The spin-{3}/{2} Hubbard model - the generic Sp(4) symmetry}

-In this part, we review the hidden and generic Sp(4) symmetry of the spin-${3}/{2}$ fermions.
-Sp(4) is the double covering group of SO(5), and the relation between them is the same as that between SU(2) and SO(3).
-For simplicity, we will use Sp(4) and SO(5) interchangeably neglecting their minor difference.